Financial-aid and Scholarships

 No, Financial aid will be considered as part of your application process.
 Unfortunately, we are unable to offer assistance outside of this process.

 However, if you encounter unforeseen financial circumstances during the semester, you may apply for In-Semester Aid.
 This aid is available to AiCE students who face unexpected financial difficulties after the semester begins.
 Applications are reviewed on an individual basis, taking into account submitted financial documents and demonstrated need.
-Students already receiving merit-based aid, need-based aid, or student loans are still eligible to apply.

 Will receiving financial aid affect my chances of admission?